 If you're a college student shopping for a printer, the good news is that there are a lot of choices out there.
-Depending on your needs, you can either go with an inkjet or a laser printer; inkjet printers are more versatile and usually cheaper, while laser printers are more reliable and they print faster.
+Depending on your needs, you can either go with an inkjet or a laser printer; inkjet printers are more versatile and usually cheaper, while laser printers are more reliable and print faster.
 As always, it's important to make sure that a printer is cost-effective for the type of printing that you do, so you don't end up spending more on replacement cartridges than the printer itself.
 Other factors to consider are the printer's printing speed, connectivity options, and mobile app support.
 In our list of recommendations, we've included both inkjet and laser options, and we've also added some cheaper ones to help you save some money along the way.

 The best inkjet printer for college students that we've tested is the Brother MFC-J995DW.
 This all-in-one model is an outstanding option for college students while also being a smart choice for small businesses and family use.
 It has a sturdy build, and the ink cartridges are easily accessible from the front.
-Also, it has a flatbed scanner and an automatic document feeder, which will be useful if you have to scan a large textbook.
+It has a flatbed scanner and an automatic document feeder, which will be useful if you have to scan a large textbook.

 Even if you're printing in large amounts, the cost-per-print is very affordable.
-Also, the cartridge system features Brother's INKvestment Tank ink system, meaning it'll last longer before needing replacement.
+The cartridge system also features Brother's INKvestment Tank ink system, meaning it'll last longer before needing replacement.
 It has some good connectivity options, including Wi-Fi, Ethernet for a more reliable connection, and plugging it directly to your computer via USB.
 Also, it's compatible with the remarkable companion app, Brother iPrint&Scan, where you can print, scan, and copy directly from your mobile device.

 Unfortunately, while printed photos look great and detailed, they often come out misaligned when performing borderless printing.
 Also, color accuracy is mediocre and wouldn't be recommended for students in print media.
 Also, it lacks a Bluetooth connection and is relatively slow at printing black-only documents.
-That said, this is a superb option to help students save money in the long run and one of the best all-in-one printers we've tested.
+That said, this is a superb option to help students save money in the long run and one of the best all-in-one printers that we've tested.

 If you frequently print in bulk, then you should go with a printer that has a supertank ink system, like the Epson EcoTank ET-2760.
 Unlike the Brother MFC-J995DW, this printer doesn't have any cartridges.
 Instead, it has large ink tanks that you can fill up as you go with bottles of ink.
-Replacement ink is cheap, making it very cost-effective over time whether you're printing in black or color.
+Replacement ink is cheap, making it very cost-effective over time, whether you're printing in black or color.
 Sadly, it prints even slower, with photo printing slowing down to a crawl.
-Printed photos look okay, but are nothing special.
+Printed photos look okay but are nothing special.
 While this printer supports external storage devices, it's just for SD cards, not USB thumb drives.
 Lastly, the scanner is pretty basic, as it has only a flatbed and no automatic document feeder.

 Overall, the Brother is a better choice for most college students, as it has more features and performs better in general.
-However, if you print a lot and you need a printer with a supertank, then go with the Epson.
+However, if you print a lot and need a printer with a supertank, go with the Epson.

-09/04/2020: Updated text for accuracy and clarity; no changes to product picks.
+10/28/2020: Updated text for accuracy and clarity; no changes to product picks.

 07/23/2020: Replaced Canon PIXMA TR7520 with Canon PIXMA TS8220, replaced Brother MFC-L2750DW with Canon imageCLASS MF445dw.